Sex or Sexual Orientation Discrimination at Work

 What Is Sex or Sexual Orientation Discrimination?

 Sex and sexual orientation are both protected characteristics under the Equality Act 2010.
-This means it is unlawful for an employer to treat you less favourably because:
+This means it is unlawful for an employer to treat someone less favourably because:

 The law also protects against perceived discrimination (e.g. someone believes you are gay) and associative discrimination (e.g. you are treated differently because of your connection to someone who is LGBTQ+).